 “When you’re in the dark, the thing you want most is light,” said Salvador Gómez-Colón, the fifteen-year-old Founder of Light and Hope for Puerto Rico.
 On Tuesday morning, he delivered a keynote address that highlighted his crowd-sourced program which provided solar lamps to more than 3,000 families left without power after the hurricane.

 The Expo was once again brimming with exciting companies, products, networking events, and demonstrations.
 ESI was bigger than ever, hosting over 250 exhibiting companies alone, making it the largest energy storage event in North America.
 Adjacent to energy storage footprint was the Smart Energy Microgrid Marketplace, complete with a fully-functioning live microgrid that powered 50 booths.
 Hydrogen + Fuel Cells NORTH AMERICA also had a larger presence, with its own education stage.
 Toyota displayed a suite of hydrogen fuel-cell electric vehicles and attendees were able test drive fuel cell vehicles provided by Honda, Hyundai, and Toyota during the outdoor “Ride & Drive.”

 Earlier this year, SPI was named one of Trade Show Executive’s 100 largest trade shows for the ninth year in a row after a successful 2017.
-SPI will be honored by Trade Show Executive at the Gold 100 Awards & Summit on October 10-12, 2018 Monarch Beach Resort, Dana Point, CA. SPI is also nominated for four Grand Awards.
+In addition, at their Gold 100 Awards & Summit that ran from October 10-12 in Dana Point, California, SPI was honored with four Grand Awards nominations.